-Cnova's transaction committee believes that the Transactions are in the best interest of Cnova and its stakeholders, including its minority shareholders and employees.
-One of the Cnova transaction committee's purposes for engaging in the Transactions is that it believes it obtains a fair value for Cnova Brazil and to achieve governance, operational, and fiscal efficiencies at Cnova, thereby maximizing value for Cnova's shareholders and furthering the interests of its other stakeholders.
-Another relevant consideration for the Cnova transaction committee for engaging in the Transactions is the fact that Cnova is currently incurring significant losses on a monthly basis, which losses are predominantly attributable to the current organizational structure of Cnova and its interest in Cnova Brazil.
-The Cnova transaction committee believes that it would be difficult and time-consuming for Cnova to address Cnova Brazil's operational challenges and the difficulties it faces in the Brazilian market on a stand-alone basis and that the Reorganization is the best option to facilitate a turn-around of the Brazilian business.
+The Cnova transaction committee and the Cnova board of directors believe that the Transactions are in the best interest of Cnova and its stakeholders, including its minority shareholders and employees.
+One of the Cnova transaction committee's and the Cnova board of directors' purposes for engaging in the Transactions is that it believes it obtains a fair value for Cnova Brazil and to achieve governance, operational, and fiscal efficiencies at Cnova, thereby maximizing value for Cnova's shareholders and furthering the interests of its other stakeholders.
+Another relevant consideration for the Cnova transaction committee and the Cnova board of directors for engaging in the Transactions is the fact that Cnova is currently incurring significant losses on a monthly basis, which losses are predominantly attributable to the current organizational structure of Cnova and its interest in Cnova Brazil.
+The Cnova transaction committee and the Cnova board of directors believe that it would be difficult and time-consuming for Cnova to address Cnova Brazil's operational challenges and the difficulties it faces in the Brazilian market on a stand-alone basis and that the Reorganization is the best option to facilitate a turn-around of the Brazilian business.